mateuszskoczek/GeneratorCSV/README.md

 > [!Important]
 > **For Github users:**
 >
 > This is only mirror repository.
 All changes are first uploaded to the repository <a href="https://repos.mateuszskoczek.com/MateuszSkoczek/GeneratorCSV">here</a>.
 Releases and documentation (Wiki) are also published on original repository.
-However, Github repository handles issues for better accessibility.
+However, Github repository handles issues and pull requests for better accessibility.

 > [!IMPORTANT]
 > App is no longer maintained, but should work properly